 When will the new guidance be published and come into force?

-The Act itself ensures the Secretary of State creates new legally-binding guidance.
+The Act itself ensures the Secretary of State creates new legally-binding guidance on the cost of school uniforms.
 The Government have stated that they aim to introduce the guidance in the Autumn.
 The time that schools will have to implement the contents of the new guidance will be included within it.

 What will the procedure be for challenging schools on uniform costs?

 This will be confirmed as part of the new guidance when the final version is published.
 It is expected that after exhausting existing local pathways for complaints, parents would be able to approach the Secretary of State with their concerns over any uniform policies they believe go against the new guidance.